Thursday, May 31, 2007

 Sunday June 17 11:00am SIFF Cinema

 Speaking of people who don't have such wonderful lives, this movie is the perfect illustration of something Frank Zappa once said to an audience, "I have an important message to deliver to all the cute people all over the world.
 If you're out there and you're cute, maybe you're beautiful, I just want to tell you something, there's more of us ugly mother-fuckers than you are... hey!"
 Starting with some street hustlers in New York, the film bounces around the globe, introducing us to different varieties of horrible.
 A dye sifter living in a hut in Bombay seems to have the worst life in the world until we meet a group of scavengers salvaging bits of plastic from a filthy river.
 By the time we come back to a junky in NYC, he doesn't seem to have it so bad.
-The film sounds like a bummer, but Tino Novotny does a fascinating job of remixing and extending the footage Michael Glawogger shot for Megacities.
+The film sounds like a bummer, but Timo Novotny does a fascinating job of remixing and extending the footage Michael Glawogger shot for Megacities.
 If you missed this at NWFF, please try to catch it if it comes to town again or get the DVD.
 It's riveting.

-4 Elements
+4 ELEMENTS

 To take an analogy from Woody Allen, If Life in Loops presented the horrible, this film presents the miserable.
 Actually, you couldn't necessarily say the people in this film are miserable.
 They just have jobs you or I wouldn't want to do.
 Observing firefighters in Siberia, deep-sea crabbers in Alaska, coal miners in Germany and cosmonauts training in Kazakhstan, Jiska Rickels presents us with a display of labor in four exhausting fields.
 One of the best things a film can do is to show us how people live and 4 Elements does this in a completely absorbing manner.
 Again, catch it if it returns and, if not, get the DVD.

 As the lights went down at the Harvard Exit, my friend Bill asked me why I decided to see this movie.
 I said, "I figured it'll be like an Argentinean Wassup Rockers.
 You know, underage kids, sex, drugs.
 That'll be good, right?'"
 I was joking, but I was right!
-Glue is very Larry Clark/Harmony Korine, but without the 'hell"n-a-handbasket' feeling.
+Glue is very Larry Clark/Harmony Korine, but without the "hell-in-a-handbasket" feeling.
 You've got glue huffing teenage boys, naked teenage boys, naked teenage girls, teenage boys jerking off, teenage boys having sex with teenage girls, teenage boys having sex with teenage boys, teenage girls taking showers and the music of the Violent Femmes.
 Basically, it's American Apparel, the movie.
 I pity anyone who missed this.

-Upon leaving the theater, an audience member described this as 'harmless'.
+Upon leaving the theater, an audience member described this as "harmless."
 Let's leave it at that.

-This was a fist-pumping 'fuck yeah!' of a film.
-Steve Wiebe got a standing ovation at the Memorial Day screening and well-deserved it.
-Seth Gordon probably won't admit it, but King of Kong is a big up-yours to Florida and all the 'USA!
-USA!' meatheads of the world; and as our representative of Blue State decency, Wiebe and his family come across as the only normal, grounded people in the picture.
+This was a fist-pumping "fuck yeah!" of a film.
+Steve Wiebe got a standing ovation at the Memorial Day screening and well deserved it.
+Seth Gordon probably won't admit it, but King of Kong is a big up-yours to Florida and all the "USA!
+USA!" meatheads of the world; and as our representative of Blue State decency, Wiebe and his family come across as the only normal, grounded people in the picture.
 By contrast, Wiebe's nemesis, Billy Mitchell, is a walking caricature.
 Seriously, he's about as ironic as Chuck Norris.
 When they cast King of Kong as a feature, they can stick a mullet on Kevin Bacon and call it a day.
 If you missed this at SIFF, don't fret.
 Expect this in theaters everywhere.

 Monday, May 28, 2007

-I was looking forward to this film more than any other this year at SIFF, and it did not dissapoint.
+I was looking forward to this film more than any other this year at SIFF, and it did not disappoint.
 Paris, Je t'aime is beautifully composed of 18 different shorts about love in the city of love (18 different neighborhoods throughout Paris), by 18 different directors.

 Directors include Olivier Assasayas, Joel & Ethan Cohen, Wes Craven, Alfonso Cuaron, Gerad Depardieu, Gux Van Sant, and more - and stars include Steve Buschemi, Miranda Richardson, Willen Dafoe, Juliette Binoche, Bob Hoskins, Natalie Portman, Gena Rowlands (whose bittersweet story was one of my favorites) and too many more to mention.